Edit

 A date has no implicit conversions, however, the following explicit conversion functions can be used: str2date, date2str, date2num, and int2date.

-You can add and subtract integers from dates, which moves the date some days into the future and past respectively.
-Subtracting dates from each other will calculate the difference in days, however, adding two dates together is not possible and will lead to a compiler error.
+You can add and subtract integers from dates, which moves the date the designated number days into the future and past respectively.
+Subtracting dates from each other calculates the difference in days, however, adding two dates together isn't possible and leads to a compiler error.

 date examples